bojand/ghz/www/docs/options.md

 ### `-q`

 Rate limit for each worker goroutine in queries per second (QPS).
 Default is no rate limit.
+This essentially spaces out the requests by adding a timeout to each worker before it attempts each call.

 ### `-t`